duckduckgo/zeroclickinfo-spice/spice2.md

 {{/relevantMovie}}
 ```

 The first line of the template demonstrates the use of a [Handlebars block helper](http://handlebarsjs.com/block_helpers.html), `{{#relevantMovie}}` which is defined in **movie.js**.
 This block helper is important because it sets the context for the rest of the template.
 In this case we use `{{#relevantMovie}}` to find the most relevant movie from the list of movies in our `api_result`, and then using that single movie object as the context, we use the rest of the template to reference the various properties of the movie and build a result.

+If we had implemented this plugin as a Carousel, we would not need to use our relevancy function in this manner becaues the aim wouldn't be to get the single most relevant result.
+However we chose to implement the movie function in this manner in order to do just that, show the *most* relevant result and so this required the use of a block helper.

-It's important you understand this concept: outside of the block helper, the context of the template is equal to `api_result`, however, inside the `{{#relevantMovie}}` helper, the context of the template is explicitly set to be the return value of the `{{#relevantMovie}}`.
+It's important you understand the concept of the block helper: outside of the block helper, the context of the template is equal to `api_result`, however, inside the `{{#relevantMovie}}` helper, the context of the template is explicitly set to be the return value of the `{{#relevantMovie}}`.
 Before looking at the rest of the Handlebars template, let's look at the implementation of `{{#relevantMovie}}`:

 ######movie.js (continued) - relevantMovie helper
 ```javascript